-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2020 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number 001-36818 N Pharmace • Delaware (State or other jurisdiction of incorporation or organization) 34-2037594 (IRS Employer Identification No.) 4350 La Jolla Village Drive, Suite 800, San Diego CA (Address of principal executive offices) (858) 550-0780 egistrant's telephone number, includin 92122 (Zip Code) Secu rities registered pursuant to Section 12(b) of the Securities A Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share TCON The Nasdaq Stock Market LLC days.
-T (§ 2 ding 12 months (or for such shorter period that the registrar Yes ⊠ No □ Indicate by check mark whether the registrant has submit 232.405 of this chapter) during the preceding 12 months (or Indicate by check mark whether the registrant is a large a nt was required to file such reports), tted electronically every Interactive for such shorter period that the region Section 13 or 15(d) of the Securities Exchange Act of 1934 during the and (2) has been subject to such filing requirements for the past 90 Data File required to be submitted pursuant to Rule 405 of Regulation Strant was required to submit such files).
-Yes No a non-accelerated filer, a smaller reporting company or an emerging ng company", and "emerging growth company" in Rule 12b-2 of the finan Large accelerated filer Non-accelerated filer If an emerging growth company, indicate by check mark cial accounting standards provided pursuant to Section 13(a Indicate by check mark whether the registrant is a shell con The number of outstanding shares of the registrant's com a) of the Exchange Act. ⊠ npany (as defined in Rule 12b-2 of th , The number of outstanding shares of the registratic's com- ,,100,,02.
+× SECTION 13 OR 15(d) OF QUARTERLY PERIOD END or THE SECURITIES EXCHANGE ACT OF 1 ED JUNE 30, 2021 1934 TRANSITION REPORT PURSUANT TO THE SECURITIES EXCHANGE ACT OF 1 -36818 - 1934 N Pharmace Delaware (State or other jurisdiction of incorporation or organization) 34-2037594 (IRS Employer Identification No.) 4350 La Jolla Village Drive, Suite 800, San Diego CA (Address of principal executive offices) (Re (858) 550-0780 egistrant's telephone number, includin 92122 (Zip Code) g area code) Secur ities registered pursuant to Section 12(b) of the Act: - Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share TCON The Nasdaq Stock Market LLC • ding 12 months (or for such shorter period that the registratives $\boxtimes$ No $\square$ nt was required to file such reports), he past 90 S-T ( Indicate by check mark whether the registrant has submi §232.405 of this chapter) during the preceding 12 months ( 0 0 Data File required to be submitted pursuant to Rule 405 of gistrant was required to submit such files).
+Yes $\square$ No U Indicate by check mark whether the registrant is a large of the company.
+See the definitions of "large accelerated filer," ange Act. , a non-accelerated filer, a smaller reporting company, or ng company," and "emerging growth company" in Rule 1 Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer Smaller reporting company Emerging growth company financ If an emerging growth company, indicate by check mark cial accounting standards provided pursuant to Section 13(a se the extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell con mpany (as defined in Rule 12b-2 of th e Exchange Act).
+Yes □ No ⊠ The number of outstanding shares of the registrant's con nmon stock as of July 30, 2021 was 19,430,369.

-$TRACON\ Pharmaceuticals,\ Inc.$
+TRACON Pharmaceuticals, Inc.